powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.9.53 Add: -Stream added to Browse in Download Channel.
+Stream selected video in default browser.

 ###  v5.9.52 Fix: Create options file for yt-dlp if it doesn't exist.